fazalmajid/zfssnap/README.md

 Cron job to manage ZFS snapshots

-zfssnap is a small utility written in Go to manage automatic ZFS snapshots on a system that supports it, like Illumos (Solaris) or FreeBSD.
-I have only tested it on SmartOS, so your mileage may vary.
+zfssnap is a small utility written in Go to manage automatic ZFS snapshots on a system that supports it, like Illumos (Solaris), Linux or FreeBSD.
+I have only tested it on SmartOS and Linux, so your mileage may vary.

 It recursively creates snapshots on the ZFS filesystems supplied to it on the command-line.
 It will keep 14 days of daily snapshots and 24 hourly snapshots.